-Orlando, Fla., April 26, 2012—According to a new LIMRA survey, three quarters of advisors who offer retirement income services to their clients said they had adjusted their business to do more retirement income planning over the past year (chart at bottom of article).
+According to a new LIMRA survey, three quarters of advisors who offer retirement income services to their clients said they had adjusted their business to do more retirement income planning over the past year. (chart)

 LIMRA's study, "Advisor Perspectives on Retirement Planning," found that for 4 in 10 advisors, retirement planning constitutes half or more of their business activities.
 More seasoned advisors tended to advise more clients regarding retirement planning.

 Similar to prior LIMRA research, six out of ten advisors deem longevity to be the greatest risk facing their clients.
 More than half of advisors listed paying for long term care costs as a top concern.

 While there was no consensus on the retirement income strategy that will be used most often in two years, advisors often favor systematic withdrawal plans or a "buckets" approach* due to their flexibility, control and retention of assets.
 In contrast, strategies in which guaranteed income sources are used to cover non-discretionary expenses (like housing, food and health care), and non-guaranteed sources are used to cover discretionary expenses (like entertainment and travel) were less often expected to increase in popularity.
 These findings suggest that manufacturers of guaranteed income solutions must demonstrate how their products fit into other retirement income strategies in order to broaden their appeal.

 Formal written retirement plans play a critical role in most advisors' practices.
 Six in 10 advisors say that formal written plans are well received by their clients.
 Earlier LIMRA research reveals that only three in 10 pre-retirees who have worked with an advisor have a written retirement plan.

 For the advisor, the formal written plan offers a variety of benefits to their clients as well as their overall business.
 Overall, advisors agree that written plans offer:

 An easy way to discuss product solutions (83%)